khanfarr/visual-data-project-1/README.md

 4. The map and histograms together make concentration visible: regional clusters appear in destination-heavy areas, while larger parts of the map remain consistently light across years, pointing to persistent access gaps rather than short-term fluctuation.
 5. Year changes suggest uneven momentum.
 Some countries move quickly in the distributions while others remain structurally stable, which raises a key question: who is actually gaining new access to international education over time, and who is being left behind?

-These are exploratory findings from the visual patterns I observed, not causal claims.
+**What I Want Users to Wonder:**

+- If a country sends a lot of students abroad, is that a sign of success (global connections) or a warning sign (low retention capacity)?
+- Which countries are “exporting ambition” (high outbound) without building local opportunity (low inbound), and what does that say about inequality in education systems?
+- Are top destination countries “winning” because of education quality, language, immigration policy, or job access — and can you see the result of that in inbound mobility?
+- If many outbound students later stay abroad, is international education unintentionally a “migration pathway”, and should that be seen as a loss or a gain?
+- Is international education acting like a global “sorting system,” where talent concentrates in a small number of destination countries?

 ## Design Choices
-I intentionally kept this as a one-page dashboard layout (even though it was difficult at first) so related views stay visible together and comparisons feel more natural.
+I kept this as a one-page dashboard layout (even though it was difficult at first) so related views stay visible together and comparisons feel more natural.

 Color decisions:
 - neutral page/card colors for readability
 - sequential blue palette for quantitative encoding
 - light gray tones for missing or filtered-out map values

-These are continuous quantitative variables, so I used sequential scales to represent low-to-high magnitude in a way that is intuitive and consistent across views.
-I kept non-data UI colors muted so color contrast is mainly used for the data itself, which improves scanability and reduces visual noise.
-I originally tried a green color scale for GDP, but changed it because that choice could be harder to interpret for some color-blind users and made cross-metric comparison less accessible.
+These are continuous quantitative variables, so I used sequential scales to represent low to high magnitude in a way that is intuitive and consistent across views.
+I kept non data UI colors muted so color contrast is mainly used for the data itself, which improves scanability and reduces visual noise.
+I originally tried a green color scale for GDP, but changed it because that choice could be harder to interpret for some color blind users and would make cross-metric comparison less accessible.

 ## Creation Process
 Here's my initial sketch, which I used as a guide pretty closely.